How can family therapy help?

 make the entire family unit stronger

-Family Therapy sessions are 90 minutes in duration
+Family Therapy sessions are 60 or 90 minutes in duration